rwynn/monstache-site/content/index.md

 - Optionally filter the set of collections to sync

+- Support for sharded MongoDB clusters (pre-release - build from git)

 - Direct read mode to do a full sync of collections in addition to tailing the oplog

 - Transform and filter documents before indexing using Golang plugins or JavaScript